128technology/ninja/README.md

 ## Building Ninja locally

-### CMake
+If you are in Juniper, you can build Ninja via CMake locally on a dev VM, by turning the `JUNIPER` option on.

 ```
-cmake -Bbuild-cmake
+cmake -Bbuild-ninja -DJUNIPER=ON
-cmake --build build-cmake
+cmake --build build-ninja
 ```

-The `ninja` binary will now be inside the `build-cmake` directory (you can choose any other name you like).
+The `ninja` binary will now be inside the `build-ninja` directory (you can choose any other name you like).

 To run the unit tests:

 ```
-./build-cmake/ninja_test
+./build-ninja/ninja_test
 ```